Highlander

 Deshields - Moderation is for monks, MacLeod.

 [Kuyler, in whiteface, enters.
-He and MacLeod react to each others' Buzz as two acrobats entertain the crowd.]
+He & DM sense each others' 'buzz' as two acrobats entertain the crowd.]

 Kuyler - Thank you, thank you. [claps his hands sharply] Again.
 [The acrobats do some more flips.]